egolshefski/hiring-engineers/answers.md

 ![hostmap with tag](media/collecting-metrics/hostname-with-tag.png)

-See the following files for code I used in this section:
+I used the following config and code filesin this section:

-- [datadog.yaml](datadog.yaml): Added tag **environment:dev**
+- [**datadog.yaml**](snippets/datadog.yaml): Added tag **environment:dev**
-- [custom_mymetric.py](custom_mymetric.py): Code used to create **my_metric**
+- [**custom_mymetric.py**](snippets/custom_mymetric.py): Code used to create **my_metric**
+- [**conf.yaml**](snippets/conf.yaml): Added values to configure metric collection from MongoDB integration

 ## Visualizing Data

 ## Visualize my_metric and MongoDB metric

+Here is a public link to my timeboard: [**Visualizing Data**](https://p.datadoghq.com/sb/8vc0q0kczjqs7dzr-9028af4d446812c5aa928eb088f3b9be)

-Below is a screenshot of my dashboard:
+Below is a screenshot of my timeboard:

 ![visualizing data dashboard](media/visualizing-data/visualizing-data-dashboard.png)

-See [**create_dashboard.py**](create_dashboard.py) for the code used to create this dashboard.
+See [**create_timeboard.py**](snippets/create_timeboard.py) for the code used to create this dashboard.

 **Bonus Questions**: What is the Anomaly graph displaying?

 - The anomaly graph is diplaying a grey band overlay that shows the expected series of behavior based on the past.
-This particular algorithm is showing the number of expected objects in the MongoDB databse.
-Data within the gray bounds can be interepreted as standard deviations for the algorithm.
+This particular algorithm is showing the number of expected objects in the MongoDB database.
+Data within the bounds of the gray overaly can be interepreted as standard deviations (2-3 usually) for the algorithm.

 ### Send a snapshot using @